First time in Cannes

 Tips for your first time in Cannes

 There’s a first time for everything!
-Even for attending a major event in Cannes.
-The problem is that once you take the decision to go, the pressure and costs immediately start to build up.
-If you’re attending Midem, Mipcom or the Cannes Film Festival, chances are a lot of things are riding on your trip.
+Even a first time for attending Cannes.
+The problem is that once you take the decision to go to one of the events, the pressure and costs immediately start to build up.
+If you’re attending the Cannes Film Festival, Midem or Mipcom chances are a lot of things are riding on your trip.
 A “good” Midem or festival really can catapult your business to a new level.
 So what should you know on your first trip to Cannes?
 I’ve often said that you need 2 or 3 trips to start really benefiting from the trade fairs.
 But don’t let that stop you from squeezing the absolute most mileage from this first time!

 Before you leave for Cannes